The Zen Masters and other characters of importance in Battle Realms.

 - The Necromancer: Well, duh.

 - Stone Wall: Only fire is even halfway dangerous to him, but his melee attack is very lacking.
-The Necromancer is best kept out of combat, so his (sadly all too limited) stamina recovers faster.
+The Necromancer is best kept out of combat so his (sadly all too limited) stamina, necessary to summon Zombies and Spirit Warriors, recovers faster.

 - The Undead